Export Office 365 User License Report With PowerShell

 The simple Office 365 user license report contains user’s Display Name, User Principal Name, and Friendly-name of assigned license with their respective services.

-Office 365 User License Report – Execution Methods:
+Office 365 User License Report with MS Graph – Execution Methods:

 To export all licensed users in Office 365, run the script as follows.